noxgle/term_agent/Readme.md

 Agent finished its task.
 Summary: I've created a bash deployment script that does the following steps: 1) Created an empty deploy script file, 2) Made it executable, 3) Added a shebang line at the top, and 4) Appended all the required commands to execute git pull, pip install, database migrations, and restart uWSGI service.
 ```

+## Support & Issues

+If you find a bug or want to request a feature, please open an issue on [GitHub Issues](https://github.com/noxgle/term_agent/issues).

+## Contributing

+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change.